 Heat Stage Options in a Home Furnace

 One of the first things to consider is how many stages of heat a furnace offers.
 Each accomplishes a different objective.
-Choosing between a single or one stage furnace and a two stage furnace can depend on the size of your home and the type of efficiency you are looking for.
+Choosing between a single or one stage furnace and a two-stage furnace can depend on the size of your home and the type of efficiency you are looking for.

 Single-Stage Home Furnaces

 When the thermostat detects the home temperature has dropped below the designated value, it turns the furnace on.
-With a single stage home furnace, it goes directly to 100% heating capacity to heat the home, then shuts off once the thermostat senses the pre-set temperature has been reached.
+With a single-stage home furnace, it goes directly to 100% heating capacity to heat the home, then shuts off once the thermostat senses the pre-set temperature has been reached.
 This is the typical operation of a single-stage furnace.

 Two-Stage Home Furnaces

-A two-stage furnace differs from a single-stage in a key regard.
+A two-stage furnace differs from a single-stage in key regard.
 When the thermostat detects the temperature drop below the pre-set value, it turns the home furnace on, but only at 60% of full heating capacity.
 This is the first stage of a two-stage furnace.
 If, after 10 minutes, the thermostat reads a temperature below that of the pre-set value, the second-stage of the home furnace activates which ramps the heating capacity up to 100%.
 It will stay at 100% until the thermostat measures the home temperature rise above the pre-set value.

 Modulating Gas Value Home Furnace

-Some manufacturers offers a modulating gas value technology that offers up to 60 stages of heat.
+Some manufacturers offer a modulating gas value technology that offers up to 60 stages of heat.
 It works in the same way as a two-stage home furnace, except the initial heat capacity can start as low as 40%.
 The furnace can then work its way all the way to 100% as needed.

 Benefits of a Multiple-Stage Home Furnace

-Having a multiple stage home furnace has several advantages:
+Having a multiple-stage home furnace has several advantages: